owainlewis/semver/README.md

 ### Transforming a version string

 A selection of modifiers are available to make it easy to modify version strings in a consistent manner.
+Simply pass a modifier function to the `transform` function.

 ```clojure
 (s/transform "1.0.0" s/increment-minor) ;; => "1.1.0"